ShuGitHub2022/BabySitter-Requester-App/README.md

 **Follow/DIscuss**
 Requesters, manager, and babysitter can follow/discuss the request during the whole process, which provides convenent and direct communication to keep the process clear and transparent.

+**Workspaces**
+Created 2 workspaces for manager and babysitter.
+Added single score, calendar, pie chart and column chart to provide data visulization.
+Fixed the problem that babysitter doesn't have access to view the data.
+How to solve it.
+Elevate to Security_admin, created a new report_view ACL, granted the babysitter group access to vew the report.